 The bottom line is to prepare for the dual purpose ahead of your presentations and not make the opportunity for video content an afterthought.
 By planning ahead, you can get better quality video and therefore better results when you use it in your growth marketing strategy.

 Getting your business name more visibility and searchability is more so a metric of growth marketing than an end goal.
 Sure, it’s great if you’re ranking higher on Google searches, but that doesn’t fulfill the end game of growth marketing.
 Putting it bluntly, the main goal is almost always an increase in sales.

 The longer you can capture a viewer’s attention, the more likely it will result in a sale.
 In a recent survey, more than 70% of participants noted they prefer to learn about products or services via video.
 As noted above, presentations are great opportunities to obtain quality video footage.
 It’s valuable not only for thought leadership branding, but also for just visually displaying your product or service.
 By having presentation videos on your site, you are potentially increasing your odds of conversion rate advancements.

 For in-person presentations, you have the opportunity to form direct relationships.
 These potential relationships might include individuals interested in engaging your business or being a valuable partner.
 While it might seem outdated in today’s digitized world, sometimes the in-person interactions form the strongest and most beneficial connections.
 By neglecting this traditional marketing strategy, you and your quarterly sales figures could be missing out.

 Presentations for Success

-Growth marketing success depends on a variety of factors.
+For both small business owners and growth marketing agencies, growth marketing success depends on a variety of factors.
 A major one, however, is whether or not you are using your resources to the best of your ability.
 If you aren’t using presentations in your strategy, you might find it’s a resource that would noticeably increase the effectiveness of your growth marketing efforts.